zentralwerkstatt/zentralwerkstatt.github.io/md/blog/theater.md

 <figure class="figure my-4">
   <img src="/md/blog/img/anth3.jpg" class="figure-img img-fluid" alt="...">
-  <figcaption class="figure-caption"><i>Anthroposcene</i>, an experimental music theater performance by Laurent Durupt, Jan Rohwedder, and myself.
-Using a custom machine learning system, debris on stage is transformed into imaginary satellite images that slowly transform into real video images of a weather balloon floating into the night sky outside.</figcaption>
+  <p class="small"><i>Anthroposcene</i>, an experimental music theater performance by Laurent Durupt, Jan Rohwedder, and myself.
+Using a custom machine learning system, debris on stage is transformed into imaginary satellite images that slowly transform into real video images of a weather balloon floating into the night sky outside.</p>
 </figure>

 Importantly, I posit that this commonality can do more than validate the personal trajectories mentioned above: it can inform a "future artificial intelligence theater".
 An artificial intelligence theater would be a theater that not only uses machine learning for visual effect or to defend its own relevance in the face of hypercapitalism, but a theater that realizes this commonality by employing machine learning in a non-trivial way, in its function as a sense-making tool.